It’s time for another edition of mortgage match-ups: “FHA vs. conventional loan.”

 - Fewer loan type options than conventional loans

 - Only available on owner-occupied properties

-- Some condominium complexes aren’t approved for FHA financing
+- Many condominium complexes aren’t approved for FHA financing

 - Can be used on all property and occupancy types

-- May be more difficult to qualify than FHA loan
+- May be more difficult to qualify for than an FHA loan

 - Mortgage insurance still required for loans above 80% LTV

 - Reserves may be required to qualify

 - Possible prepayment penalty (not common these days)

 - Student loan payments could push you over DTI limit